Portsea (1807 ship)

 Portsea (or Port Sea) was launched at Calcutta in 1807.
 She was a country ship; that is, she primarily traded east of the Cape of Good Hope.
 She participated as a transport in the British invasion of Mauritius.
 She then carried French prisoners of war to France.
 She also made one voyage to St Helena from Bengal under charter to the British East India Company (EIC).
-In 1814 a storm dismasted her and she was lengthened, but it is not clear whether before or after the dismasting.
+In 1814 a storm dismasted her and she was lengthened, but it is unclear whether that happened before or after the storm.
 She made two voyages as a South Seas whaler between 1828 and 1835.
 In 1838 she made one voyage transporting convicts to New South Wales.
 She carried coal to Valparaiso in 1840 and there her owners turned her into a coal hulk.
 Her final fate is not known.

 Career

 Invasion of Mauritius

 In 1810 Portsea was one of a large number of vessels that the British government chartered as transports to support the invasion.

 The British government chartered some nine of these vessels, Portsea among them, as cartels to carry back to France the French troops that they had captured in these campaigns.

 Portsea, Hogue, Davidson, & Co., owners, appeared in a list of vessels registered at Calcutta in January 1811.